Faculty

 - Field

-- He has published papers in modern Japanese literature, particularly on
+have published papers in modern Japanese literature, particularly on its

-its relationship with astronomy and stargazing.
-He has also translated
+relationship with astronomy and stargazing.
+I have also translated Japanese

-poems and a short story in Japanese into English.
-In the field of animation
+poems into English.
+In the field of animation studies I have written a

-studies he has written a paper on Terada Torahiko and Oskar Fischinger.
+paper on Terada Torahiko and Oskar Fischinger.
+As a regular attendee at

-A regular attendee at the Hiroshima animation festival since mid 90s, he
+the Hiroshima animation festival since the mid 90s, I have witnessed the

-has witnessed the evolution of the art form in recent years as well as
+evolution of the art form in recent decades as well as gained knowledge

 -